envico801/The-Node-js-bible-become-a-backend-expert/anki/README.md

 Q: What is an engine (as far as javascript is concerned)?
 A: It is a program that converts javascript code into something that the processor can understand.

+#### C3

+Q: What is the V8 engine?
+A: It is the javascript engine used by google chrome and node.

 ---

 TARGET DECK: Javascript::Node::MTNBB - The node.js bible become a backend expert - marluan espiritusanto